pugamuga/default-next-ts-app/README.md

 - framer motion

 - fonts
-  for adding fonts add url in global.css and add name of font in tailwnpm run dev
+  --for adding fonts add url in global.css and add name of font in tailwnpm run dev

+- recoil, in recoilState